Skip to Content

 A person with a close blood relative who has sarcoidosis is nearly five times as likely to develop the condition.

-Almost all patients have lung or chest symptoms:
+Almost all people affected by sarcoidosis have lung or chest symptoms:

 Symptoms of general discomfort:

 The disease is often found in people without visible physical signs who have an abnormal chest x-ray.

 To diagnose this condition, a biopsy is needed.
 Biopsy of the lung using bronchoscopy is usually done.
 Biopsies of other body tissues may also be done.

 Sarcoidosis symptoms will often get better without treatment.